magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37082-incremental-indexing-of-grouped-product-child-products-can-cause-incorrect-other-grouped-products.md

 1. Clean FPC and check the 2nd GP from the frontend

 <ins>Expected results</ins>:
-GP shouldn't go OOS after saving another GP with Up-sell
+GP shouldn't go OOS after saving another GP with Up-sell.
+The issue resolves after a full reindex.
 <ins>Actual results</ins>:
-When you save the 1st GP the 2nd GP goes OOS
+When you save the 1st GP the 2nd GP goes OOS.
-The issue resolves after a full reindex

 ## Apply the patch